-A complete adoption application must be submitted.
-There is no obligation to adopt a dog when you submit an application.
+There is no obligation to adopt one of our dogs when you submit an application.

 Adopter must be 21 years of age or older.

 Adopter must have a permanent residence and agrees to a home visit, if needed.

 Adopter agrees to keep the dog current on all vaccinations, provide Heartworm prevention year round, and spend the time and money necessary to provide required veterinary care.

 Our dog's (over 4 months of age) are sterilized before adoption.
 If too young to sterilize before adoption, the adopter agrees to abide by the Adoption Agreement and have the puppy sterilized by 6 months of age.
 We reserve the right to take the dog back if not sterilized.

 We require all dogs in the potential adopter's home to be current on all vaccinations and spayed or neutered.